phillips109/tax-bash/README.md

 The sixth step, contained in the 6UI folder, is the creation of the user interface.
 The main menu is uiMenu located in the Main subdirectory.
 The user interface is written in bash, a script found on most linux computers.
-It is a text, not a graphic interface.
+It is a text interface, not a graphic interface.
 I find it works well, but a graphical interface could certainly be written in the future.
-Then the program mignt be call Tax-python or Tax-lisp.
+Then the program might be call Tax-python or Tax-lisp.

 The interface is concattenated from the files in the subdirectory TaxBash plus the ../Files/startMenu2 file.
 The parts of the interface are easy to find and edit in the TaxBash subdirectory.

-The seventh folder, 7app, is the tax-bash application ready for download.
+## The seventh folder, 7app, is the tax-bash application ready for download.
 Do not edit the files in this folder.
-It contains for each form in the 2Fo folder a .2fo file from step 3, in the XSl folder an xsl file from step 4, in the Data folder data files for each user entry created in step 5, and a new tax-bash interface file containing the menus created in step 5.
+It contains for each form, in the 2Fo folder, a .2fo file from step 3, It contains for each form, in the XSl folder, an xsl file from step 4, It contains for each form, in the Data folder, data files for each user entry created in step 5, It contains for each form, in the Main folder, a new tax-bash interface file containing the menus created in step 5.

+## How to download the /7App folder, which is the program tax-bash, to your computer

-The next step is to create a tar file of folder 7App.
+1. Create a tar file of the folder /7App

  Go up to ~/FormFactory/T22/ where you will find the file mkT22tar.sh file which will create the tar file of 7App in a directory called T22.

-To test out the program created in 7App:

-Create a folder for your tax-bash program.
+2. Create a folder for your tax-bash program.
    I would suggests ~/Tax-bash but you could use something like ~//TB to hide the program from prying eyes.
-Under your main directory you could have a directory made up of your initials in case you decide to calculate taxes for anyone other than yourself.
+   Under the Tax-bash folder you could have a directory made up of your initials in case you decide to calculate taxes for anyone other than yourself.

+3. Copy the shell file downloadT22.sh to your folder.
    Go to your ~/Tax-bash/PW/ directory and copy ~/FormFactory/T22/downloadT22.sh to it.

-Run that shell file (./downloadT22.sh) and a directory T22 will be created with the files from 7App in it.
+4. Run that shell file (./downloadT22.sh)
+   This will create a directory T22 and the files from 7App will be extracted into it.

+5. Change to the newly created /Tax-bash/PW/T22/Main directory.

+6. Type ./tax-bash to start the program.

+## How to update your program with any changes from Formfactory.

+   Simply run the /Tax-bash/PW/T22/downloadT22.sh file again.
-If, at any time you wish to update your version of 7App, simply run this file again and any new forms or changes to the program will be updated, but you data will not be overwritten.
+   Any new forms or changes to the program will be updated, but you data will not be overwritten.

-Any end user of Tax-bash will do the same.
+## To summarize: The end user who wants to use tax-bash to do his taxes will
-They will create a Tax-bash directory with an optional subdirectory consisting of their innitials.
+1. Create a Tax-bash directory with an optional subdirectory consisting of their innitials.
-From this subdirectory or the Tax-bash directory itself they will download the downloadT22.sh file.
+2. From this subdirectory  they will download the downloadT22.sh file.
-Running this .sh file will download the Tax-bash application ready for use to create a tax return.
+3. Running this .sh file will download the Tax-bash application ready for use to create a tax return.

 Running the same program at a latter date will update the program without overwriting the user's data.